What is Leadership Jones?

 Out of Class Activities:

-In addition to the above full-day sessions, each class member is required to participate in at least (4) out of class activities. ** Three of the selections below are mandatory to include the County Commissioner, City Council, and Board of Education meetings.
+In addition to the above full-day sessions, each class member is required to participate in 3 out of class activities.
+Activities can include the County Commissioner meetings, City Council meeting, and Board of Education meetings.
 Activities may include such things as attending public meetings, participating in a police ride-along, volunteering for a local non-profit organization or observing a court trial.
-A list of activity options will be distributed at the Meet & Greet.
-Class members have seven (7) months to complete their three required activities.
+Participants have six (6) months to complete their three required activities.

 In order to successfully develop and implement their class project, Leadership Jones participants will need to schedule meeting dates & times, which are normally outside the time frame of the scheduled follow-up sessions.
 The scope and timeline of the class project will determine the number and frequency of these extra meetings.
 The class members will collectively decide how to plan and manage these meetings.
 The class will also present their class project to the community and local officials during the graduation ceremony in November.